While on a hike down a mountain trail in Shenandoah Mountains off Skyline

 I heard hours earlier.
 To my left lies the rising sun coming over a ridge

-peak that was maybe 80 feet away.
+peak that was maybe 80 feet away at that point.

-scream that has haunted me until this day.
+horrifying scream that has haunted me until this day.
 It sounded like a baby screaming

 of the gun in the general direction of whatever it was and then it